 Under the Rhode Island Cannabis Act, marijuana is defined as all parts of any plant of the genus cannabis.
 However, that does not include the mature stalks of the plant, fiber produced from the stalks, oil, or cake made from the seeds of the plant.
 Additionally, an ounce of marijuana is 28 grams.

-WHAT SHOULD I DO IF I HAVE BEEN CHARGED WITH A MARIJUANA VIOLATION OR CRIME?
+WHAT SHOULD I DO IF I HAVE BEEN CHARGED WITH A MARIJUANA VIOLATION OR CRIME IN RHODE ISLAND?

 You should not take this matter lightly just because of the recent legislation.
-The first thing you should do is contact an experienced Rhode Island Criminal Defense Attorney like Attorney David Ellison.
-Once you have contacted Attorney David Ellison, he can look at the facts of your case and come up with the best strategy for you.
-Therefore, the best thing for you to do is contact Attorney David Ellison for legal representation today at (401)-230-5520.
+The first thing you should do is contact an experienced Rhode Island Criminal Defense Attorney like the attorneys at Ellison law LLC.
+Once you have contacted them, they can look at the facts of your case and come up with the best strategy for you.
+Therefore, the best thing for you to do is contact Ellison Law LLC for legal representation today at 401-230-5520.